 You can order a replacement if you have legally changed your name or your original certificate has been lost, stolen, destroyed or damaged.

 The University does not issue multiple copies of qualification certificates.
-If you still have your certificate, send it back with the form so that a replacement can be issued.
+If you still have your certificate, send it back as part of your order so that a replacement can be issued.

-If you don’t have your certificate, fill out the statutory declaration section of the form in the presence of a Justice of the Peace, or any other person authorised to make statutory declarations.
+If you don’t have your certificate, fill out the statutory declaration form in the presence of a Justice of the Peace, or any other person authorised to make statutory declarations.

 The processing time is usually 5 working days from when your application is received.